Reunion police and army halt MH370 debris search

-A piece of wing was found on the shore of the French-governed island last month and Malaysian authorities have said paint color and maintenance-record matches proved it came from the missing Boeing (BA.N) 777 aircraft.
+A piece of wing was found on the shore of the French-governed island last month and Malaysian authorities have said paint colour and maintenance-record matches proved it came from the missing Boeing 777 aircraft.

 Ten days of searching involving an army plane, two helicopters and a police speedboat have not found any more wreckage.
 Washed-up objects including water bottles have been passed on to investigators in case they can be linked to the plane, police said.